TuringIntern2018/TuringIntern2018.github.io/index.md

       dataset = dataset.batch(batch_size)
       return dataset
 ```

+### Wrapper
-Since the arguments of `classifier.train` cannot take any input, we have to wrap our input functions into a new function that does not take any argument:
+Finally, since the arguments of `classifier.train` cannot take any input, we have to wrap our input functions into a new function that does not take any argument:
 ```python
 train_inpf = functools.partial(input_fn, train_file, num_epochs=1, shuffle=True, batch_size=100)
 ```

 # How to parallelise TensorFlow code

 # Pros and cons of using TensorFlow